by Jacob Martin, Conference President

 The glorification of God is the ultimate purpose of our jubilant thanksgiving.
 As we know, 1 Corinthians 10:31 is plain that the whole end of our Christian life is God's glory.
-"Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God."
-This Thanksgiving we will be doing a lot of thanking, eating, and drinking.
+"Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God" (1 Corinthians 10:31, emphasis added).
+This Thanksgiving season, thanking, eating, and drinking are frequent.
 But will we consciously lift up our thanking, eating, and drinking as God-glorifying acts of worship?

 Sermon on Galatians 3:6-9 by Johnathan Arnold

 In Galatians 3-4, Paul is exploring in-depth the most important question ever asked: “How can we be right with God?”
 Paul’s answer is simple: in one word, “faith.”
 Whoever has faith in Jesus is made right with God.